 Per U.S. Department of Homeland Security regulations, international students with an F-1 visa must complete one full academic year (two semesters) in order to be eligible to enter the course of Externship.
-The Registrar's Office will verify that this requirement has been met.
 International students will need to provide a copy of their completed Training Agreement to their designated school official (DSO) at their campus location to have their I-20 form authorized, and then obtain a Social Security card from a local Social Security Office.